bysenaerl/flutterwebapp0/README.md

 I add only some folder and file that need to be changed.
 You can copy and then paste it into your project directory.
 So thats it!
 Have a nice day :)

+IMPORTANT
+You should just change on your pubspec.yaml file one thing for this project.
+You should add "assets: - img" code for use your images.